-Military Police Leaders Weighed Deploying 'Heat Ray' Against D.C.
+Military Confirms It Sought Information on Using 'Heat Ray' Against D.C.
 Protesters

 DeMarco said in his written answers to the committee that the National Guard "was not in possession" of an LRAD that day.

-"There is zero evidence that there were any officers who can testify that they were in the farthest reaches of the crowd," Mara Verheyden-Hilliard, who helped write the rules of engagement as part of the settlement agreement said.
+"There is zero evidence that there were any officers who can testify that they were in the farthest reaches of the crowd," Verheyden-Hilliard said.
 "There has to be documentation that the notice was given multiple times, and there are supposed to be recordings made that the notice was given.
 We wrote all these in specifically for this reason.
 In fact, unfortunately, it would appear in anticipation of what happened in Lafayette Park."

 A U.S. Park Police spokesman told NPR that Monahan "stands by his testimony to the committee."
 The official said because of ongoing litigation the U.S. Park Police couldn't comment further.